 To modify a child custody order, parents must prove that there has been a substantial change in at least one of the custody factors since the last order was entered and also that the proposed modification would be in the child’s best interests.

 When a custodial parent wants to relocate with the child, however, a different set of rules applies.
 At a minimum, parents who want to change residence must file a notice with the Clerk of the Court and provide the other parent with the opportunity to object in a timely manner.
 Either party also may ask the court to set a hearing to modify any existing custody or parenting time orders based on consideration of several factors:

 Relocation issues are often times complex.
 Consulting with the team of Shilts & Setlak, LLC can provide you information as to the evidence required to relocate if this is contested or what efforts can be taken to prevent or mitigate the relocation.

 A child support order may be changed only under one of two circumstances:

 To modify a spousal maintenance order after divorce, one must show that a substantial and continuing change in circumstances has made the existing order unreasonable.
 Most often, spousal maintenance is subject to downward modification or termination.
 However, upward modification is occasionally approved.

-In certain situations, a divorce decree or child custody order is not final.
-Parents and divorcées should never be afraid to seek the modifications they need to accommodate their changing lives.
+Child custody, parenting time, and support orders are not final and or enforceable by statute.
+Parties should never be afraid to seek the modifications they need to accommodate their changing lives.
 At Shilts & Setlak, LLC, we assist current clients with any modification issues that may arise and take on new clients who are seeking a modification.
-If you want to change the terms of your decree or order or the other party wants a change and you want to know your rights, call our office today at 260-489-0700 or contact us online to set up an initial consultation for only a nominal fee.
-We are conveniently located in suburban Fort Wayne and offer free parking.
+If you want to change the terms of your decree or order or the other party wants a change and you want to know your rights, contact us to set up an initial consultation.